use-inkubator/Ecosystem-Grants/applications/InkCtf.md

 ### Overview

 - **Tag Line:** Hack your way through vulnerable ink! smart contracts and become an ink! security expert!
-- **Brief Description:** ink!Spector Gadget is an Ethernaut-inspired, interactive Capture-The-Flag (CTF) style web game designed to teach developers about common vulnerabilities in ink! smart contracts.
+- **Brief Description:** ink!Spector Gadget is an Ethernaut-inspired, interactive Capture-The-Flag (CTF) style web game designed to teach developers about common vulnerabilities in ink smart contracts.
 Players will solve progressively challenging levels by identifying and exploiting weaknesses in real ink! contracts deployed on a testnet.
 The platform will feature a user-friendly interface, real-time contract interaction, persistent progress tracking, guided walkthroughs, and an achievement system to enhance the learning experience(as mentioned in [RFP](https://github.com/use-inkubator/Ecosystem-Grants/blob/master/request-for-proposals.md)).

+Apart from the RFP requirements, I am thinking of interaction with the contract through a frontend, similar to how https://speedrunethereum.com/ does it, our goal is to educate users on how ink smart contracts work by enabling them to interact with the frontend of our game, and alongside that, exploit common vulnerabilities in real ink! contracts deployed on a testnet.

+For example, a level might feature an ink contract with a vulnerable withdraw function that allows `reentrancy`.
+Through the game’s frontend, the player can interact with this contract by calling its public methods—initially depositing some balance, then triggering a crafted exploit sequence using a UI button (e.g., "Call Attack Contract") that simulates how an attacker would recursively call withdraw before the state is properly updated.
+The frontend would show the live contract state, event logs, and balance changes in real-time, helping the player see the vulnerability being exploited.
+This hands-on interaction reinforces the learning experience and bridges the gap between theoretical vulnerabilities and how they play out in actual ink! smart contracts.

 - **Relation to ink!
 Ecosystem:** This project directly contributes to the ink! ecosystem by providing a crucial educational tool for developers.
 By learning to identify and mitigate vulnerabilities, developers can write more secure ink! smart contracts, strengthening the overall security and reliability of applications built on Polkadot and Substrate-based chains using ink!.
 - **Chosen Project Idea Category:** Canary Dapp / Technical Showcase.
     -   **Canary Dapp:** It will be a fully functional application deployed for public use, serving as a reference for building interactive dApps with ink! and demonstrating best practices for frontend-backend-blockchain communication.
     -   **Technical Showcase:** It will showcase the capabilities of ink! for creating complex applications and highlight common security pitfalls, thereby promoting secure ink! development.
 - **Team's Interest:** Our team is passionate about smart contract security and the potential of the Polkadot ecosystem.
 We believe that hands-on, gamified learning is the most effective way to educate developers.
-We see a need for a dedicated platform like Ethernaut for ink! and are excited to build it to help grow a community of security-conscious ink! developers.

 ### Ink!
 Ecosystem Impact

 ink!Spector Gadget will significantly benefit the ink! ecosystem by:

 1.  **Educating Developers:** Providing a practical, engaging platform for developers to learn about ink!-specific vulnerabilities and general smart contract security patterns.
 This will lead to a higher standard of security in ink! projects.
-2.  **Improving Code Quality:** By understanding how contracts can be exploited, developers will write more robust and secure code from the outset.
+2.  **Improving Code Quality:** By understanding how contracts can be exploited, developers will write more robust and secure code from the outset t.
 3.  **Community Building:** Fostering a community around ink! security, where users can discuss challenges, share solutions (after completion), and contribute to new levels.
 4.  **Onboarding New Developers:** Serving as an attractive entry point for developers new to ink! or smart contract development, offering a fun way to learn core concepts.
 5.  **Showcasing ink!
 Capabilities:** Demonstrating how ink! can be used to build interactive and complex applications, including those requiring on-chain logic and state.